-Asset Class Principal Assets Agency RMBS Whole pool pass-through certificates; Partial pool pass-through certificates; Agency collateralized mortgage obligations, or "CMOs," including interest only securities, or "IOs," principal only securities, or "POs," inverse interest only securities, or "IIOs"; and CLOs • Retained tranches from CLO securitizations, including participating in the accumulation of the underlying assets for such securitization by providing capital to the vehicle accumulating assets; and Other CLO debt and equity tranches.
-CMBS and Commercial Mortgage Loans CMBS; and Commercial mortgage loans and other commercial real estate debt.
-Consumer Loans and ABS Consumer loans; • ABS, including ABS backed by consumer loans; and • Retained tranches from securitizations to which we have contributed assets.
-Mortgage-Related Derivatives • To-Be-Announced mortgage pass-through certificates, or "TBAs"; For De Finnounced mortgage pass unough certificates, of FDFB ; Credit default swaps, or "CDS," on individual RMBS, on the ABX, CMBX and PrimeX indices and or other mortgage-related indices; and Other mortgage-related derivatives.
-Non-Agency RMBS RMBS backed by prime jumbo, Alt-A, non-QM, manufactured housing, and subprime mortgages; RMBS backed by fixed rate mortgages, Adjustable rate mortgages, or "ARMs," Option-ARMs, and Hybrid ARMs; • RMBS backed by mortgages on single-family-rental properties; RMBS backed by first lien and second lien mortgages; Investment grade and non-investment grade securities; Senior and subordinated securities; IOs, POs, IIOs, and inverse floaters; Collateralized debt obligations, or "CDOs"; RMBS backed by European residential mortgages, or "European RMBS"; and Retained tranches from securitizations in which we have participated.
-Residential Mortgage Loans Residential non-performing mortgage loans, or "NPLs"; • Re-performing loans, or "RPLs," which generally are loans that were modified and/or formerly NPLs where the borrower has resumed making payments in some form or amount; • Residential "transition loans," such as residential bridge loans and residential "fix-and-flip" loans; Non-QM loans; and • Retained tranches from securitizations to which we have contributed assets.
-Other Real estate, including commercial and residential real property; • Strategic debt and/or equity investments in loan originators and mortgage-related entities; Corporate debt and equity securities and corporate loans; Mortgage servicing rights, or "MSRs"; Credit risk transfer securities, or "CRTs"; and Other non-mortgage-related derivatives.
+Principal Assets Whole pool pass-through certificates; Partial pool pass-through certificates; Agency collateralized mortgage obligations, or "CMOs," including interest only securities, or "IOs," principal only securities, or "POs," inverse interest only securities, or "IIOs"; and Retained tranches from CLO securitizations, including participating in the accumulation of the underlying assets for such securitization by providing capital to the vehicle accumulating assets; and Other CLO debt and equity tranches. • CMBS; and Commercial mortgage loans and other commercial real estate debt.
+Consumer loans; ABS, including ABS backed by consumer loans; and Retained tranches from securitizations to which we have contributed assets. • To-Be-Announced mortgage pass-through certificates, or "TBAs"; Credit default swaps, or "CDS," on individual RMBS, on the ABX, CMBX and PrimeX indices and on other mortgage-related indices; and Other mortgage-related derivatives. · RMBS backed by prime jumbo, Alt-A, non-QM, manufactured housing, and subprime mortgages; RMBS backed by fixed rate mortgages, Adjustable rate mortgages, or "ARMs," Option-ARMs, and Hybrid ARMs; RMBS backed by mortgages on single-family-rental properties; RMBS backed by first lien and second lien mortgages; Investment grade and non-investment grade securities; Senior and subordinated securities; IOs, POs, IIOs, and inverse floaters; Collateralized debt obligations, or "CDOs"; RMBS backed by European residential mortgages, or "European RMBS"; and Retained tranches from securitizations in which we have participated.
+Non-QM loans; • Residential "transition loans," such as residential bridge loans and residential "fix-and-flip" loans; Residential non-performing mortgage loans, or "NPLs"; Re-performing loans, or "RPLs," which generally are loans that were modified and/or formerly NPLs where the borrower has resumed making payments in some form or amount; and Retained tranches from securitizations to which we have contributed assets. • Strategic equity and/or debt investments in loan originators and mortgage-related entities; 72